foss4g-europe/2025-foss4g-europe.github.io/content/program-committee/lea-pauts.md

 A founding member of the Estonian Geoinformatics Society with 25 years of expertise in geoinformatics.
-I am currently leading the topographic data production for the national database in the Estonian Land Board.
+I am currently leading the topographic data production for the national database in the Estonian Land and Spatial Development Board.
 My passion lies in ensuring spatial data quality, and I advocate for open data principles and data-driven policies.